-Aleksandra Petelski is a third-year PhD candidate in Dr. Nikolai Slavov’s Laboratory.
-She is interested in researching the heterogeneity of ribosomes in addition to answering relevant biological questions on the single cell level.
+Aleksandra Petelski is a PhD candidate in Dr. Nikolai Slavov’s Laboratory.
+She is interested in researching the heterogeneity of ribosomes in addition to answering relevant biological questions on the single cell level using mass spectrometry.
 Before Northeastern, Aleksandra had a variety of research and work experiences, from working in molecular biology laboratory to optimizing additive manufacturing.
 She continues to contribute to peer-reviewed papers, and strongly believes that communication is key to discovering new scientific principles and progressing research.

 Chemical Engineering CommLab Fellows

 Vyshnavi Karra, or “Vy”, is a 4th year Ph.D student, working in Professor Francisco Hung’s Lab.
 His lab works on developing computational models of different systems, and specifically Vy’s research is on developing models for a rosette nanotubes for drug delivery systems and bullet-proof body armor.
 She has presented posters at AIChE and ACS, and has been a mentor in different capacities over the years, such as ChemE Day.
 Prior to joining Northeastern, she oversaw a women in STEM mentoring program as a master’s student at Rutgers University, New Brunswick.
-In December 2020, Vy published a book on the importance of science advocacy and the relationship between science and government.
+Vy has also been working on a book on the importance of science advocacy and the relationship between science and government, publishing in December 2020.

 Civil & Environmental Engineering CommLab Fellows